FAQ

 Min vs. Major vs. Critical Defects: A Critical defect could cause physical harm and is considered dangerous- example a piece that easily breaks off and becomes a choke hazard.
 A Major Defect is something that will impact the ability to sell the product.
 Example- a scratch on the show surface of a microwave.
 A Minor defect is an acceptable defect that’s root cause should be corrected in future before it becomes a major or critical defect, for example, a small scratch on the interior housing of a microwave which can’t be viewed by consumer and don’t effect function of product.

-Testing vs. Inspection vs. Audit
+Definition of Terms – Testing vs. Inspection vs. Audit

 - Testing: AKA Laboratory Testing, Product Life Testing = seeing how one (ideally representative sample) handles itself against certain specification and requirements either in a laboratory or controlled environment.